Foreskin restoration: Tissue expansion

-Non-surgical foreskin restoration, accomplished through tissue expansion, is the more commonly used method.
+Non-surgical foreskin restoration, accomplished through tissue expansion, is the most commonly used method.

 Tissue expansion has long been known to stimulate mitosis, and research shows that regenerated human tissues have the attributes of the original tissue.

 Care must be taken not to injure or tear the skin.
 Applying tension to different parts of the skin can change the overall physical shape.
 This allows the restorer to change the ratio of outer skin to inner skin.
 Partial restoration can allow cosmetic and functional improvements in the case of circumcision complications such as uneven or excessive skin removal.

 Methods and devices

 There are multiple restoration methods, in the most common one the remaining penile skin is pulled forward over the glans, and tension is maintained either by hand or through the aid of a foreskin restoration device.
+These may be complex handmade devices or simple multi-purpose tools such as cohesive bandage.
 The process slowly creates more skin, allowing more coverage and protection of the glans even when tension is removed.